bocharsky-bw/Arrayzy/README.md

 # Arrayzy

-A native PHP arrays easy manipulation library in OOP way.
+A native PHP library for manipulating arrays in an OOP way.

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/e0235f5d-a89b-4add-b3c6-45813d2bf9eb/mini.png)](https://insight.sensiolabs.com/projects/e0235f5d-a89b-4add-b3c6-45813d2bf9eb)
 [![Build Status](https://travis-ci.org/bocharsky-bw/Arrayzy.svg?branch=master)](https://travis-ci.org/bocharsky-bw/Arrayzy)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/bocharsky-bw/Arrayzy/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/bocharsky-bw/Arrayzy/?branch=master)
 [![Code Coverage](https://scrutinizer-ci.com/g/bocharsky-bw/Arrayzy/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/bocharsky-bw/Arrayzy/?branch=master)

-There are two available classes with a different behaviour:
+There are two classes available with different behavior:

 * [Arrayzy\MutableArray](#mutablearray)
 * [Arrayzy\ImmutableArray](#immutablearray)

 ## MutableArray

-Each functional method operate on the same array and return the same instance (**DO NOT** create a new instance) except only few methods starts with `create` prefix.
-This way a bit improve performance and provide more convenience usage in OOP way.
+Each method operates on the same array and returns the array itself (it **DOES NOT** create a new instance), except methods starting with the `create` prefix.
+This way has slightly better performance and is more convenient to use in an OOP way.

-> **NOTE:** Check the [CreateClone](#createclone) section if you want to operate on new instance NOT on same instance.
+> **NOTE:** Check the [CreateClone](#createclone) section if you want to operate on a new instance INSTEAD of the instance itself.

 ## ImmutableArray

-Each functional method operate on the same array but not modified it.
+Each method creates a new array, leaving the original array unchanged.
-Instead of this it return a new object (create a new instance).
-This way a bit disimprove performance but give you the behaviour seems like most of built-in PHP functions that returns a new array (**DO NOT** modified input one).
+This way has slightly worse performance but give you a behavior similar to most of the built-in PHP functions that return a new array.

-> **NOTE:** If you don't need the first instance you operates on, you can override it manually:
+> **NOTE:** If you don't need the first array you operate on, you can override it manually:

 ``` php
 $a = ImmutableArray::create(['a', 'b', 'c']);